How to Become a Veterinary Technician

 Is veterinary technician a good career choice?

-Veterinary technician offers excellent job growth (20% - much faster than average) with 14,900 annual openings.
-While salary ($41,240 median) is moderate relative to education, the career provides meaningful work with animals and multiple advancement opportunities.
+Veterinary technician offers excellent job growth, much faster than average, with strong annual openings.
+While salary is moderate relative to education, the career provides meaningful work with animals and multiple advancement opportunities.
+See the salary data above for current BLS figures.

 Do veterinary technicians need to be licensed?